 Rogue art: do I need permission for my artwork?

 Rogue art and projects are welcome at Otherworld.
 If your projects don’t require safety reviews (like fire effects or major structures safety), you are welcome to bring your projects and set them up even if you haven’t informed production of them.

-You’re responsible for ensuring you place your art in a location not reserved for another person’s art (and there is a lot of unreserved space), ensuring the project complies with all of the rules of the ticket, and making sure you completely clean your project up when you leave, leaving nothing behind.
+You’re responsible for making sure you place your art in a location not reserved for another person’s art (and there is a lot of unreserved space), that the project complies with all of the rules of the ticket, and completely cleaning your project up when you leave.
+Leave no trace (LNT).
+Campfire rules.